CloudM-Migrate/documentation/Getting-Started-Guides/GoogletoO365.md

 The **Export Field** column will show the source addresses and the **Import Field** will display the destination address.

-On right side of the line that contains your test mailbox unselect all options besides **Mail, Contacts, Calendar, Tasks and OneDrive**.
+On right side of the line that contains your test mailbox unselect all options besides **Mail, Contacts, Calendar, Tasks and Drive**.

 Select the **Save** option under the Actions column to save changes